arnav30kulkarni/arnav30kulkarni/README.md

 ## 👋 Hi, I'm Arnav Kulkarni

-I am a student who has now barely scratched the surface of JS!!
+I am a first year student who has now barely scratched the surface of JS!!, Learning MERN web development and DSA

 ---